If you’re planning on backpacking Australia, then chances are that you’re going to end up staying in a few hostels.

 Simply put, there are a lot of hostels in Australia.
 Narrowing them down to a select few is difficult, but based on my own experiences and the recommendation of other travellers I’ve met, it’s not that hard.

 Do you agree or disagree with my list?
-Are there any hostels that you stayed that should be included here?
+Are there any hostels that you stayed should be included here?
 Let me know your thoughts in the comments below!